 - Roast Duck, Caramelised Grapefruit and Wombok Salad

 - Vegan Wild Rice Salad with Puffed Quinoa and Dried Figs

 Easy Salad Dressing Recipes

 Salad dressings are incredibly easy to make in the comfort of your own home.
 This way you can control the ingredients to suit your palate and you can make the exact portion you need for that one meal.
 Check out our collection!

 Baby Cauliflower and Spiced Chickpeas with Beetroot Tahini

-- Bring a large pot of water to boil.
+- Bring a large saucepan of water to boil.
 Immerse baby cauliflower into the boiling head first and boil for 8 minutes.
 Remove from the water and set aside to cool.

-- Once it has reached room temperature, baste with olive oil and season with salt.
-Place on a baking tray and put in the oven at 200 C or 400 F for 20 minutes or until golden brown.
+- Once it has reached room temperature, baste with 1 tbsp olive oil and season with salt.
+Place on a sheet pan and put in the oven at 200 C or 400 F for 20 minutes or until golden brown.
 Remove and set aside to cool.

 - Drain the can of chickpeas and pat dry.
-In a small bowl mix the olive oil, ground cumin, cayenne pepper, paprika and salt together.
+In a small bowl mix 1 tbsp olive oil, ground cumin, cayenne pepper, paprika and salt together.
 Add the chickpeas and coat thoroughly.

 - Place the coated chickpeas onto a sheet pan and roast in the oven for 20 minutes at 200 C. Take out the sheet pan at the 10-minute mark and give it a shake so they roast evenly.
 After 20 minutes, remove and set aside to cool.